 Term Meaning Basic Terminology The terms used in the definitions of other terms Data Object Type A collection of elements that has some coherent meaning, which is collected under a single complex element, given a unique name and treated as a single data entity.
-Similar to a "Class" in an object oriented programming language.
+Similar to a "Class" in an object-oriented programming language.
+While a Data Object Type may be composed of other elements, it is the smallest collection of elements that can be exchanged through SIF.
 A Data Object Type is defined by its corresponding XML Schema.
 Data Object An "instantiation" or instance of a Data Object Type.
 A Data Object is created as a tree structure and can be validated against the XML schema of the Data Type which it represents.
-ID The unique and immutable identifier of a specific Data Object Service A set of defined functionality encapsulated behind a standardized CRUD interface.
+ID The unique and immutable identifier of a specific Data Object Service A set of defined functionality encapsulated behind a standardized CRUD 2 interface.
 Services are broadly categorized into Infrastructure, Utility, Functional, and Object.

-&lt;sup>2 "Create, Read, Update and Delete", corresponding to the REST POST, GET, PUT and DELETE operations.
+2 "Create, Read, Update and Delete", corresponding to the REST POST, GET, PUT and DELETE operations.